PhilipSada/shopify-image-slider/README.md

 ## Setup
 1. Upload this dawn theme
-2. In the theme customizer, click on add section and
+2. In the theme customizer, click on add section
 3. Search for 'image slider' and click on it